 Pose questions hypothetically

-Once you’ve come up with your scenarios, you can turn them into work simulations by asking candidates what they would do - and if it’s a writing-based task, you can ask them to perform it.
+Once you’ve come up with your scenarios, you can turn them into work simulations by asking candidates what they would do.

 Here’s an example of a work sample we used for an Account Manager role: